Nekomaru-PKU/pretty-name/README.md

 ## Usage

-All functions and macros return `&'static str` with caching for zero runtime overhead on subsequent calls.
+All functions and macros listed below yield `&'static str`.

 | What to get | Syntax | Example |
 |-------------|--------|---------|